platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 +++

 When you [restore a backup](/environments/restore.md) using the Console, it is restored to your current environment.
-The resources of every container running on the environment are reverted to their original state when the backup was taken.
+The resources of every container already running on the environment are reverted to their original state when the backup was taken.

 If you deleted containers after backing up but before restoring, they are recreated using the `backup` strategy.
 Meaning, they are granted the same resources as in the backup.